Italian stuffed tomatoes with rice are a typical summer dish from Rome and an explosion of mediterranean flavours.

 First wash the tomatoes.
 With a knife, cut the top off, in order to obtain the caps that we will use later.
 Using a knife and spoon, empty the tomatoes, collecting the pulp directly into a bowl, being careful not to pierce the bottom.
 Turn the tomatoes over and let them drain over some kitchen paper.

-To the bowl with the tomato pulp, add fresh basil, mint, parsley, dried oregano, tomato passata, olive oil, salt and pepper and blend until smooth.
+To the bowl with the tomato pulp, add fresh basil, mint, parsley, dried oregano, garlic, tomato passata, olive oil, salt and pepper and blend until smooth.

 Now add in the raw rice.
-The ratio is 2 tbsp per tomato.
+The ratio is 2 tablespoon per tomato.
 You will have leftover mixture but it is actually the best part that is spread on the tray and topped with potatoes.

 If you can, leave the mixture to rest for 30 minutes/1 hour or even overnight.
 This will help the rise soak up all the flavours.